big-unibo/llm4dfm-develop/README.md

 Output:
 Generate one output file for each run on each file as described before.

-Additionally, a csv file `outputs/output.csv` is enriched with run configurations, output and metrics.
+Additionally, a csv file [if label is set `outputs/[{label}]output-{file_version}-{prompt_version}-{model}.csv`, else  is enriched with run configurations, output and metrics.

+### CSV graph visualisation

+Graph generation could be achieved by run `python pipeline/csv_graph.py` from `src/main/python/` directory.
+Configuration can be set via `src/main/resources/visualisation-config.yml` file, under the `csv_graph` section.
+Parameters can also be passed as argument in execution, overwriting the ones defined via file.

+Example of run:
+`python pipeline/csv_graph.py --exercise_v sql --prompt_version v4 --model gpt4o --runs 1 --label test`

+Output:
+Generate one pdf file with the same name of the csv file found, containing graphs about precision, recall and f1-measure.